 The spotlight shines on many others during the series, but those are the key characters whose stories weave in and out of all four volumes.
 Almost all are in a very different place by the end of this book, and we’ve also been introduced to Batwoman and Supernova.
 Hints of a bigger picture are provided by some events here seemingly noted in passing that will have great impact down the line.

 Among the writers there are people with a vast knowledge of superhero trivia put to good use, and for those who share a love for featured characters all kinds of clever details point to their pasts.
 Green Arrow asking “What can one man do?” works in context, but for those who know it’s a lovely touch.

 If all that isn’t enough to sell you on these second stringers, each chapter is parsed by one of the creators or editorial staff involved offering some insight into the process, pointing out how something was achieved.
 We’re also treated to character designs from J.G.
 Jones, or reproductions of Giffen’s layouts.
 One day all graphic novels will have this level of commentary as standard.

 The four paperbacks completing the series have held their price well, usually an indication of quality, and are now out of print.
 For those who feel certain they’re going to like 52 there’s also an oversized hardcover Omnibus edition compiling the entire work.
-Two thick paperbacks reprinting the entire series are planned for 2016.
+Two thick paperbacks reprinting the entire series begin with Volume One.